Dimtemp/PowerShell-training/107-formatting-output.md

 1. Should return false.
 1. Run this command: ```'Greetings'.PadLeft(15)```
 1. The left of the output is padded with spaces so the total length will be 15.

+## Filter left, format right
+Remember the PowerShell paradigm from the previous lesson? **Filter left, format right.** Filter output as soon as possible.
+And format output at the last possible moment.
+As soon data has been formatted for output, you're likely losing context or metadata.
+It's harder to reprocess the data after that.
+So make sure the output is meant for human readability, and nothing more.